Zimbra/zm-load-testing/tests/generic/README.md

 These tests provide generic Zimbra supported protocol performance testing.

-All these tests depend on the Zimbra JMeter Library zjmeter.jar and assume no SSL usage.
+All these tests depend on the Zimbra JMeter Library zjmeter.jar.
 See [README.md](../../src/README.md) for details on generating the jar.

 The following protocols currently have a basic level of support:

 * caldav

-  [vCard Extension to WebDAV](https://tools.ietf.org/html/rfc6352) view [carddav](carddav/carddav.md) for a list of currently supported commands in the jmx.
+  [vCard Extension to WebDAV](https://tools.ietf.org/html/rfc6352) view [caldav](caldav/caldav.md) for a list of currently supported commands in the jmx.

 * carddav

-  [Calendering Extension to WebDAV](https://tools.ietf.org/html/rfc4791) view [cardav](cardav/cardav.md) for a list of currently supported commands in the jmx.
+  [Calendering Extension to WebDAV](https://tools.ietf.org/html/rfc4791) view [carddav](carddav/carddav.md) for a list of currently supported commands in the jmx.

 * imap

   [Internet Message Access Protocol](https://tools.ietf.org/html/rfc3501) view [imap](imap/imap.md) for a list of currently supported commands in the jmx.
+No SSL support.

 * lmtp

   [Local Mail Transfer Protocol](https://tools.ietf.org/html/rfc2033) view [lmtp](lmtp/lmtp.md) for a list of currently supported commands in the jmx.
+No SSL support.

 * pop

   [Post Office Protocol](https://tools.ietf.org/html/rfc5321) view [pop](pop/pop.md) for a list of currently supported commands in the jmx.
+No SSL support.

 * smtp

   [Simple Mail Transfer Protocol](https://tools.ietf.org/html/rfc5321) view [smtp](smtp/smtp.md) for a list of currently supported commands in the jmx.
+No SSL support.

 * zsoap